-Implementation Leads: MDHA
+MDHA Implementation Partners:

-Martha O'Bryan Center, Napier Family Resource Center
+Martha O'Bryan Center, Napier Family Resource Center Leveraged Resources:

-The partner network already in place at both Napier and Sudekum through MDHA Social Services, as well as at the Napier Family Resource Center.
+The partner network already in place at Napier and Sudekum through MDHA Social Services.
+Needed Resources:

-Resources associated with staff and infrastructure for initial surveying and data analysis

-A.2.2 Establish comprehensive communication strategy to advertise available services throughout the community

-This project establishes the mission of the coalition, to identify and market services throughout the community.
+Resources associated with staff and infrastructure for initial surveying and data analysis 2.2 Establish comprehensive communication strategy to advertise available services throughout the community This project establishes the mission of the coalition, to identify and market services throughout the community.
 While not in itself a direct service organization, the coalition would serve as the facilitator to connect residents to available services.
 With an established, consistent communication strategy in place, once established, the coalition would shift its efforts within the first year from internal formation to community outreach.
+Implementation Lead: